top of page

 I co-created a public service video with the National Institute on Drug Abuse.

-I have been a guest speaker specifically addressing the issue of Substance Use Disorder and stigma at the University of Wisconsin - Stout, the Washington DC Hospital Association, the State `of Colorado Department of Human Services, the University of Colorado Center for Bioethics and Humanities, Case Western Reserve University and the National Institute on Drug Abuse's annual Director's Awards Ceremony.
+I have been a guest speaker specifically addressing the issue of Substance Use Disorder and stigma at the University of Wisconsin - Stout, the Washington DC Hospital Association, the State `of Colorado Department of Human Services, the University of Colorado Center for Bioethics and Humanities, Case Western Reserve University and at the National Institute on Drug Abuse's annual Director's Awards Ceremony.
+I was the featured speaker at the University of Colorado Conference for Interdisciplinary Drug and Alcohol Research.
 You can see a complete list here.

 .